lightmetrica/lightmetrica-v3/doc/build.rst

 We prepared Dockerfiles to setup linux environments for several use-cases.

-``Dockerfile`` in the root directory of the framework setups the dependencies using the strategy described in :ref:`using_preinstalled_packages`, and builds the framework, followed by the execution of the unit tests.
+``Dockerfile`` in the root directory of the framework setups the dependencies with conda packages and builds the framework, followed by the execution of the unit tests.
 The Dockerfile is also used in the automatic build with CI service.
 The following commands build a docker image ``lm3``.

 .. code-block:: console